Welcomes you!

 Example 2

-John is the director of a large organisation and has had a number of complaints from employees directly, and through Human Resources (HR), regarding his manner and tactics when working or speaking with individuals or teams.
+Jen is the director of a Long Day Care Service and has received a number of complaints from employees directly, regarding the lead educator's manner and tactics when working or speaking with individuals or the team.

 Example 3